 For men with erectile dysfunction, one of the most unsettling thoughts is talking to their partner about the condition.
 Most men think that their partners will think less of them or leave them for another man.
 This could, however not be further from the truth.

-If you are trying to figure out how to approach the subject with your partner, and can’t quite find the words or the courage to do so, below are some important tips for ensuring a productive, considerate, factual conversation about the mater.
+If you are trying to figure out how to approach the subject with your partner and can’t quite find the words or the courage to do so, below are some important tips for ensuring a productive, considerate, factual conversation about the matter.